ministryofjustice/hmpps-spring-boot-sqs/README.md

 To read from a queue with JMS we need a `JmsListenerContainerFactory` for each queue which can then be referenced in the `@JmsListener` annotation on the `containerFactory` attribute.

-This library will create a container factory for each queue defined in `HmppsQueueProperties` and save them in proxy class `HmppsQueueContainerFactoryProxy`.
+This library will create a container factory for each queue defined in `HmppsSqsProperties` and save them in proxy class `HmppsQueueContainerFactoryProxy`.
 The proxy can then be defined as the `containerFactory`.

-This means that the only thing you need to do to get a JMS listener working for each queue in `HmppsQueueProperties` is declare `containerFactory = "hmppsQueueContainerFactoryProxy"` on the `@JmsLIstener`.
+This means that the only thing you need to do to get a JMS listener working for each queue in `HmppsSqsProperties` is declare `containerFactory = "hmppsQueueContainerFactoryProxy"` on the `@JmsLIstener`.

 An example is available in the `test-app`'s [listeners](https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/src/main/kotlin/uk/gov/justice/digital/hmpps/hmppstemplatepackagename/service/MessageListener.kt).